7 tips for buying your first car

 Apply for a loan

-Once you’ve identified a few cars that look good on paper and on the lot, take each for a test-drive to see how you feel in it and how it performs.
-Try to test-drive all the cars you’re considering on the same day so you can easily compare them.
+Once you’ve identified a few cars that might fit your needs and budget, take each for a test drive to see how you feel in it and how it performs.
+Try to drive all the cars you’re considering on the same day so you can easily compare them.
+It’s a good idea to call ahead to make appointments to structure the day—and it helps you gauge the customer service at each dealership.

 Close the deal

 You’ve done your research, you know what you want and you have your financing in place.
-When it’s time to negotiate the deal, you’re in control.
-Before you sign, though, be sure you understand the terms of any financing or warranty agreement.
+When it’s time to negotiate the deal, you’re in control, and can focus on reading your contract carefully.
+Before you sign, though, be sure you understand the terms of any financing and warranty agreements.